2005 NASCAR Nextel Cup Series: Nextel All-Star Challenge

 The Nextel-All Star Challenge was a non-points night race held on May 21 at Lowe's Motor Speedway.
 The 90-lap race was divided into three segments with the final paying the most money.
 Also, the top six finishing cars from the first segment were inverted for the second segment.
-About half of the field was taken out of the race at lap 35 when Tony Stewart ran into the back of Joe Nemechek which caused an incident in the infield between Nemechek and Kevin Harvick.
-Mark Martin won the race, his second in the event.
-Elliott Sadler finished in second place.
-The rest of the top-5 were Nextel Open winner Brian Vickers, Jeff Gordon, and Jimmie Johnson, who are all teammates at Hendrick Motorsports.
-Martin Truex Jr. was chosen in an internet fan poll as the final entrant for the event.
+Mike Bliss won the pole for the Open, and Ryan Newman won the pole for the All-Star Challenge.